Cenotes in Tulum: Dive into the Ultimate Traveler’s Experience

 Tourists can also swim in Cenote Suytun, but many stop only to take a few souvenir photos.
 Swimmers are required to wear a life jacket.

 How to get to Cenote Suytun: Cenote Suytun is easily accessible with a rental car.
 You can also take the ADO bus to Valladolid and, from there, take the local Colectivo or a quick cab to the ruins.
-There are also many tours from Cancun, Playa del Carmen and Tulum that include Cenote Suytun as part of a day trip to Chichen Itza.
+There are also many tours that include Cenote Suytun as part of a one-day excursion to Chichen Itza.

 Entrance fees to Cenote Suytun: U$ 7 per person.